fluttercandies/extended_text_field/README.md

 base on flutter version 1.5.7

 ## limitation

 1.Not support: TextDirection.rtl.
 Image position calculated by TextPainter is strange.

 2.Not support: obscureText is true.

 3.Not support: TextEditingValue is composed.

+4.codes are base on flutter 1.5.7, if any one find some codes are broken, please fix them base on your flutter version, we can't maintain codes for every version.

 ##  How to use it.